 Which Bible should you choose?
 It’s really a matter of personal preference for you to choose which kind of bible you want to study.
 It helps to study the same type of bible as the rest of your congregation – Talk to your pastor to see what the rest of your church uses.

 Selecting the right type of bible can make the study of God’s Word much easier and more fulfilling.
 Owning a high-quality bible can also make the experience much more rewarding.
-Once you find a Bible that you would like to purchase, you can compare competitor prices.
+Once you find a Bible that you would like to purchase, you can compare online and store prices.
 When you are online, it only takes a moment to check the price of an item across multiple stores.
 You are more likely to find the best value.